vamsicharanadari/zip-listener/zip-listener-PRD.md

 - Process has read/write/delete permissions.
 - Sufficient disk space is available.
 - File locks are temporary.
+- Docker Desktop has access to the host drives containing source/destination folders.
 - Docker and docker-compose are installed on the host machine.
 - Watchtower is optional for auto-updating the container.